Slavapat5/RacingSimulator/README.md

 Note that most tasks that are not specific to a single project can be run with `name:` prefix, where the `name` should be replaced with the ID of a specific project.
 For example, `core:clean` removes `build` folder only from the `core` project.

+🏁 How to Run the Game
+Follow these steps to download, build, and run the 2D Racing Simulator project using IntelliJ IDEA and Gradle:

+✅ Prerequisites
+IntelliJ IDEA (Community or Ultimate Edition)

+Java Development Kit (JDK 11 or later)

+Internet connection (for Gradle dependencies)

+🛠️ Setup Instructions
+Download the Project

+Click the green Code button on GitHub and select Download ZIP

+Extract the ZIP file to your preferred folder

+Open the Project in IntelliJ

+Open IntelliJ IDEA

+Select Open and choose the top-level build.gradle file in the project root

+IntelliJ will import the Gradle project (may take a moment)

+Build the Project

+Open the Terminal inside IntelliJ (bottom panel)

+Run the following command: ./gradlew clean build

+Run the Game

+Open the Gradle tab (usually on the right side of IntelliJ)

+Navigate to:
+lwjgl3 → Tasks → application → run

+Double-click run to launch the game

+🐞 Troubleshooting
+If ./gradlew doesn’t work on Windows, use: gradlew.bat clean build